MoZyo/RedmiBook-13-10th-Gen-Intel-Hackintosh/README.md

 ## Important Notes:
 - This is a **Work in Progress [WIP]**.
 - Do not COPY & PASTE this and use on your installer or Mac disk's EFI Partition.
 This is to give you idea on what will work and a jump start to hackintosh this laptop.
 - SSDT-RMNE and NullEthernet are used for fixing iServices.
-Once you are already loggen in on your iMessage, you can remove SSDT-RMNE.
+Once you are already logged in on your iMessage, you can remove SSDT-RMNE.
 - SMBIOS information are reset to default values...
 Apply your generated SMBIOS.
 - My created layout is at layout-id 27.
 You are free to try it.
 You can also try layout-id 11.
 - All guides and very much needed information can be read in [Dortania's Guide](https://dortania.github.io/vanilla-laptop-guide/ "Overview - Dortania").